 \section{Introduction}

-The field of reinforcement learning, formally modelled as learning in Markov decision processes (MDP), models the mechanism of learning from rewards, as opposed to examples.
-Although the case of tabular MDPs is well understood, the main difficulty in applying RL to practice is the explosion of the state space.
+In reinforcement learning, Markov decision processes (MDP) model the mechanism of learning from rewards, as opposed to examples.
+Although the case of tabular MDPs is well understood, the main challenge in applying RL in the real-world is the size of the state space in practical domains.

+This challenge of finding efficient and provable algorithms for MDPs with large state space is the focus of our study.
 Various techniques have been suggested and applied to cope with very large MDPs.
-The most common of which is function approximation of either the value or the transition function of the underlying MDP, many times using deep neural networks.
-Training deep neural networks in the supervised learning model is known to be computationally hard.
-Therefore reinforcement learning with neural function approximation is also computationally hard in general, and for this reason lacks provable guarantees.

-This challenge of finding efficient and provable algorithms for MDPs with large state space is the focus of our study.
-Previous approaches can be categorized in terms of the structural assumptions made on the MDP to circumvent the computational hardness.
-Some studies focus on structured dynamics, whereas others on structured value function or policy classes w.r.t. to the dynamics.
+One class of approaches attempts to approximate either the value or the transition function of the underlying MDP by using a parametric function class.
+Such approaches invariably make strong {\em realizability assumptions} to produce global optimality guarantees.
+Another class of approaches, {\em so-called} direct methods, produces a near-optimal policy that maximizes the expected return from a given policy class.
+To deal with the challenge of large (possibly innumerable) policy classes, a popular strategy \cite{kakade2002approximately} is to the frame policy search as a sequence of supervised learning problems.
+Such approaches yield global optimality guarantees under state coverage assumptions without reliance on realizability, and have inspired practical adaptations for sampling-based policy search.

-In this paper we study another methodology to derive provable algorithms for reinforcement learning: ensemble methods for aggregating weak or approximate algorithms into substantially more accurate solutions.
-Our method can be thought of as extending the methodology of boosting from supervised learning \cite{schapire2012boosting} to reinforcement learning.
-Interestingly, however, our resulting aggregation of weak learners is not linear.
+In this paper, we study another methodology to derive provable algorithms for reinforcement learning: ensemble methods for aggregating weak or approximate algorithms into substantially more accurate solutions.
+Our proposal extends the methodology of boosting, typically used to solve supervised learning instances \citep{schapire2012boosting}, to reinforcement learning.
+A typical boosting algorithm (e.g. AdaBoost) iteratively constructs a near-optimal classifier by combining computationally cheap, yet inaccurate {\em rules-of-thumb}.
+Unlike RL reductions to supervised learning which assume the existence of an efficient and accurate classification or regression procedure, the proposed algorithms builds on learning algorithms that perform only ever-so-slightly better than a random guess, and which thus may be produced cheaply both in computational and statistical terms.